 Learn more and see how you can visit the Chengdu Research Base of Giant Panda Breeding here.

 9) Holly Hedge Animal Sanctuary - UK

 Holly Hedge Animal Sanctuary is one of them.
-They rescue starved, abandoned, or abused animals (most dogs and cats, and some bunnies too) and provide them with shelter from mistreatment and “the promise of a better future.”
+They rescue starved, abandoned, or abused animals (mostly dogs and cats, and some bunnies, too) and provide them with shelter from mistreatment and “the promise of a better future.”